The Rise of Addictive Technology and the Business of Keeping Us Hooked

 What makes us obsessively scroll through our phones, or binge-watch Netflix?
 There’s a fascinating psychology behind our addictive, tech-based behaviors, says Adam Alter.
 A New York Times bestselling author and Associate Professor of Marketing at NYU, Alter investigates the hidden forces shaping our thoughts, feelings, and behaviors.
 In talks, he explains what makes certain experiences irresistible, what consumers really think, and how we can navigate the attention economy.

 “Irresistible is a fascinating and much-needed exploration.”— Malcolm Gladwell

-Alter is also the author of The New York Times bestseller Drunk Tank Pink: And Other Unexpected Forces That Shape How We Think, Feel, and Behave, which examines how features of the world shape our thoughts and feelings beyond our control.
-He has written for The New York Times, The New Yorker, The Atlantic, WIRED, Slate, The Huffington Post, and Popular Science, among other publications.
-He has shared his ideas at the Cannes Lions Festival of Creativity and with dozens of companies, including Google, Microsoft, Anheuser Busch, Prudential, and Fidelity, as well as with design and ad agencies around the world.
+Alter also authored the bestselling Drunk Tank Pink, a book which examines how the features of the world shape our thoughts and feelings beyond our control.
+He has written for The New York Times, The New Yorker, The Atlantic, WIRED, Slate, and The Huffington Post, among other publications.
+He has presented at the Cannes Lions Festival of Creativity and for dozens of companies, including Google, Microsoft, Anheuser Busch, Prudential, and Fidelity.

 “Our experience with Lavin and with Adam was once again, excellent.
 We've had very strong feedback from the audience on the keynote, and Adam was a dream to work with prior to and at the event.
 He was very generous with his time in advance of the event in making sure that he understood the audience, which is critical.”International Retail Design Conference